RonnieMcDee/Skyrim-voice-commands/README.md

 ### Step 1: Clone the Repository

+#### Clone
-First, clone the repository to your local machine:
+Clone the repository to your local machine:

 git clone https://github.com/yourusername/your-repo-name.git
 cd your-repo-name

+#### Download the .zip
+Press the green 'CODE' button then press download the .zip Then extract the files in the directory you want.

 ### Step 2: Install Required Packages